johnivanpuayap/100-days-of-code/Day 17/README.md

   1. Import Turtle and Screen from the turtle module
   2. Create a Turtle and Screen object
   3. Create a variable named left_edge and the right_edge that is calculated using screen.width_size/2
-  4. Create the six turtles for the different colors
+  4. Create a function named create_turtles that generates a turtle and returns a list of turtles
-  5. Move the turtles to their starting position with left edge as the x position and the y position is 50 units apart from each other6
+  5. Create a function to start the race called start race
-  6. Create a function to start the race called start race
+  6. On the start_race function, Move the turtles to their starting position with left edge as the x position and the y position is 50 units apart from each other
-  7. On the start_race function, create a while loop
+  7. Create a while loop
   8. On the while loop, use the turtle's forward function to move the turtles but used the randomint() function of the random module to randomized the units it will move forward
   9. Create an if statement to check if someone reached the right_edge
   10. When a turtle whens, we will break the while loop and call the declare_winner function that accepts a string that is the winner